 UPF(s) register their Event Exposure service(s), supported event ID(s) onto NRF.
 Procedures defined in the present TR, clauses 6.1.2.1 to 6.1.2.4 are endorsed as a baseline for normative specifications.

-Editor's note: If the NF profile for UPF shall have an indirect/direct support indication as per solution 12 for the event exposure service is FFS.

 The conclusion for the not covered issue in KI#1 will be concluded as part of KI#2.

+To collect the data from the related UPF, the related UPF(s) need be discovered.
+It is done as following:

+- Option 1: NRF based discovery.
+The UPF registered its NF profile to the NRF.
+The NF consumer query the NRF, per the related query information, the NRF return the UPF meet the query request.

+- Option 2: SMF based discovery.
+The NF consumer gets the serving SMF of the UE from the UDM per SUPI .
+If UE IP address is known the NF consumer may need to first get the SUPI (via BSF).
+After that, the data collection from NF consumer is subscribed to the SMF only and SMF help to identity the related UPF.